The DSAI Consumer Code of Practice

 1.2 A member engaging in direct selling activities in a country outside the Republic of Ireland is encouraged to become a member of that country’s DSA.

-If not a member of that country’s (WFDSA affiliated or Seldia affiliated) DSA, it will conduct those activities, if within the EEA, in compliance with Seldia’s European Codes or, if outside the EEA, in compliance with the WFDSA World Codes of Conduct for direct selling.
+If not a member of that country’s (WFDSA affiliated or Seldia affiliated) DSA, it will conduct those activities, if within the EEA, in compliance with Seldia’s European Codes or, if

 1.3 Members (and their direct sellers) will comply with this Code and, in relation to distance or remote sales, with the Annex to this Code.